whoisdominic/whoisdominic/README.md

 <h1>Hi there 👋🏾, I'm Dominic Cobb </h1>
 </div>

-I am a Software engineer with a proven ability to adapt and collaborate in rapidly changing work environments and team compositions.
 Born and raised in Bellevue Washington, a stone's throw away from a little company called Microsoft.
 I've always been fascinated with technology and how it can change the world!

 ```
 🤑  = ( 💼 ) =>  Currently building @ Tokul